 - ¾ cup chocolate chips

-To use cookie cutters, flatten some batter between your hands and place it on a pastry board.
+- To use cookie cutters, flatten some batter between your hands and place it on a pastry board.
 Press in a cookie cutter and shake gently.
-Pull away the excess.
-Repeat till you use all the batter.
+Pull away the excess dough, and place cookie on lightly oiled baking sheet.
+Repeat till you use all the dough.

-Lightly oil a cookie sheet with olive oil.
-Put cookies on cookie sheet.
-Bake 10 minutes.
+- Bake cookies for 10 minutes.
 Let them cool before eating.

 Date Nut Treats

-- Pinch of cardamom (¼ teaspoon, or to taste)
+- pinch of cardamom ¼ tsp or to taste)

-- 3 tablespoons brown rice syrup or agave nectar
+- 3 tbsp brown rice syrup or agave nectar